FuriousTsunami/LumiJS/README.md

 # LumiJSCode
-## This is the source code for LumiJS, where we will be developing it.
+## LumiJS is a small graphics and physics engine designed for lightweight and compact usage.
 ### Visit our [website](https://lumi.js.org) to see the docs and more.